-Blocking and Atlantic Low are the two regimes that favour hot conditions in summer.
-Most heat waves over Europe occur when the blocking or Atlantic Low regimes are installed (e.g. Cassou et al., 2005).
-We have seen previously that the largest trends are observed for the Atlantic Low and that blocking shows the weakest trends for temperature.
-If we focus on the SU (Table 1), i.e. the number of days with $T{\rm max} > 25$ °C, the blocking (Fig. 11, green) and Atlantic Low

-(Fig. 11, blue) regimes are the two regimes showing the highest frequency of SU.
+20 Blocking and Atlantic Low are the two regimes that favour hot conditions in summer.
+Most heat waves over Europe occur when the Blocking or Atlantic Low regimes are installed (e.g., Cassou et al., 2005).
+We have seen previously that the largest trends are observed for Atlantic Low and that Blocking shows the weakest trends for temperature.
+If we focus on the "Summer Days" (SU; Table 1), ie, the number of days with Tmax > 25°C, the Blocking (Fig. 11 green) and Atlantic Low (Fig. 11 blue) regimes are the two regimes showing the highest frequency of SU.
 Figure 12 shows the evolution of the SU (number of summer days per year) for the JJA season and for each regime.
-In this figure, we compute the trend for different segment sizes (minimum size of 5 years); the x axis indicates the first year and the y axis the final year.
+In this figure, we compute the trend for different segment sizes (minimum size of 5 years); the x-axis indicates the first year and the y-axis the final year.
 Red (blue) colour indicates an increasing (decreasing) trend.
-When considering the entire period (starting from 1979), SU increases, but this is not the case when reducing the period and starting from the middle end of the 1990s, reinforcing the idea of a temperature warming slowdown in the 2000s, although there is still no consensus on the existence of a hiatus at the global scale, with the slowdown being the result of internal climate variability (e.g. Dai et al., 2015).
-The increasing trend in SU over the season (Fig. 12a) is partly due to the increase of these events during the Atlantic Low weather type (Fig. 12e), as well as in the NAO- starting from the end of 1990 (Fig. 12b).
-The blocking regime, which is suitable for heat waves, shows a decrease of SU.
-This is associated with a decrease in the frequency of T{max} ranging from 25 and 30 °C, even if there are more events with an increase of T{max} above 30 °C (Fig. 13).
-There is therefore an increase in episodes of very intense heat in blocking, which is not detectable via the SU index (Fig. 12d).
-Similar analysis can be done for the warm T{\min} (Tn90p; not shown), which is predominant in blocking and in the Atlantic Low, and which is an important factor in heat wave definition.
-In terms of trends, the occurrence of warm T{min} increases in summer over the entire period, which is linked to an increase of events during the Atlantic Low from 1980 to the 2000s, followed by an increase of events during NAO- starting from the 2000s.
+When considering the entire period (starting from 1979), SU increases, but this is not the case when reducing the period and starting from the middle-end of the nineties, reinforcing the idea of a temperature warming slowdown in the 2000s, although there is still no consensus on the existence of a hiatus at the global scale, with the slowdown being the result of internal climate variability (e.g., Dai et al., 2015).
+The increasing trend in SU over the season (Fig. 12a) is partly due to the increase of these events during the Atlantic Low weather type (Fig. 12e), as well as in the NAO- since the end of 1990 (Fig. 12b).
+The Blocking regime, which is suitable to heat waves, shows a decrease of SU.
+This is associated with a decrease in the frequency of Tmax ranging from 25 and 30°C, even if they are more events with Tmax above 30°C increase (Fig. 13).
+There is therefore an increase in episodes of very intense heat in Blocking, which is not detectable via the SU index (Fig. 12d).
+Similar analysis can be done for the warm Tmin (Tn90p; not shown) which is predominant in Blocking and in Atlantic Low, and which is an important factor in heat wave definition.
+In terms of trends, the occurrence of warm Tmin increases in summer over the entire period, which is linked to an increase of events during the Atlantic Low from 1980 to the

+2000s, followed by an increase of events during NAO- since the 2000s.

-In summary, the "hot" weather regimes (Atlantic Low and blocking) continue to contribute to extreme temperature events.
-However, the NAO- regime, with colder and wetter conditions compared to the first two regimes, shows strong warming trends, which leads to an increasing number of warm extremes starting from the 1990s, thus increasing the total probability of extreme events in summer in the Paris area.
+In summary, the "hot" weather regimes (Atlantic Low and Blocking) continue to contribute to extreme temperature events.
+However, the NAO- regime, with colder and wetter conditions compared to the first two regimes, shows strong warming trends, which leads to an increasing number of warm extremes since the 1990s, thus increasing the total probability of extreme events in summer in the Paris area.